 A conviction for giving alcohol to someone under 21 can prevent a person from entering many careers.
 This includes teaching, law enforcement, social work, law, or other professions.

 It’s illegal for those under 21 to drive with a blood alcohol concentration (BAC) above 0.02%.
-And it’s illegal for anyone to operate a boat with a BAC over 0.08%.
+It’s also illegal for anyone to operate a boat with a BAC over 0.08%.

 II.
 More Massachusetts Alcohol Laws